MinecraftServerControl/mscs/README.md

 Page down until you get to an empty line.
 Then paste the following:

-    # Define PATH
+    # Define HOME and PATH
+    HOME=/opt/mscs
     PATH=/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin

     # Run mscs backups
     0 */2 * * *  mscs backup myWorld

-* We define the PATH because `cron` doesn't do it for us.
+* We define HOME and PATH because `cron` may not do it for us.

 * `0 */2 * * *` is the time interval to backup.
 This particular expression
   means backup every 2 hours.
 You can change this to 3, 4, 5, etc to backup